iml-gddaiss/magtogoek/README.md

 ```
 -->
 ## Quick start

+# New init feature for local setup and metadata files.
+TODO

 From the terminal, within the same python environment it was installed in, type `mtgk` to run the CLI application.
 Using the command -h/--help and --info will give you information on the different commands.